fahadhassan1213/ToDo-Tasks-app/README.md

 You can also allow the user to recover the deleted items from the list

 #### The following picture is divided into sections of code
-Your task is to check the working of code and apply this code in you project and make your code more awesome
+You have to just check the working of code and apply this code in you project and make your projects more awesome

 __Adding the Items to List__
 ![](images/addingitems.PNG)